GMDU/code-of-copper/README.md

 By: xokz

 Code goes in a book and quill.
 Code can span multiple pages, but make sure there is a new line after every page!.
 The name of the book does not matter.
-Right click the minecart with the book to set the golems code, and shift-click the minecart to execute the code.
+Right click the minecart with the book to set the golems code, and right-click the minecart with a empty hand to execute the code.

 ## 1. COMMENTS
 Comments are indicated with a '#' and last until the end of the line.
 There are no multi line comments.